Darebin Falcons

-The Darebin Women's Sports Club, nicknamed the Falcons, is based in the northern suburbs of Melbourne and primarily notable for its Australian rules football team which competes in the highest-level Victorian state league – the VFL Women's (VFLW).
+The Darebin Women's Sports Club, nicknamed the Falcons, is a sports club based in the northern suburbs of Melbourne that is primarily notable for its Australian rules football team which competes in the highest-level Victorian state league – the VFL Women's (VFLW).
 It is the only VFLW club that is not affiliated with a side from the national AFL Women's (AFLW) competition or the Australian Football League (AFL).

-Now with 29 soccer teams, the Club currently has the largest number of girls and women playing soccer in Victoria, as well as offering cricket and eight-ball.

 Founded in 1990, the club originally competed in the Victorian Women's Football League (VWFL).
 Darebin dominated the 2000s, appearing in every grand final from 2005 to 2015 and winning eight premierships.
 The inception of the AFLW in 2017 brought changes and difficulties; the club won two premierships in the newly established VFL Women's but had to rely on a council grant to raise the necessary funds to play in the increasingly professional competition and struggled against better-resourced opponents.